Generate PowerPoint Slides from Org Mode Using Pandoc

 Localised Master Slide Names Need To Be Renamed 1/2

-- pandoc looks for a standard english name of the template slide
+- pandoc looks for the standard English name of the template slide

 - Title Slide